 There are different types of life insurance policies available to you, and some financial experts have strong feelings about which type is the best to buy.
 The Georgia Insurance Department reviews the highlights of each type of life insurance but does not favor any particular product.
 The state consumer guides simply suggest that consumers should meet with an insurance or financial professional to determine which policy is best for them.

 The policy that is best for you depends on your current financial situation, your life circumstances and your personal preference.
 Speaking with a Trusted Choice member agent can help you make an informed decision.
 There are different variations of policies, but the main types are:

 Term Life: This temporary policy covers an insured person for a specified length of time (term).
 The terms are typically 5 to 30 years.
 If you should pass away during the course of the term, your beneficiaries will receive death benefits.
 Once the term expires, the policy is no longer in effect.

 Whole Life: This is a permanent life insurance policy and will stay in force for as long as you continue to pay on your premiums.
 These policies can serve as investment vehicles and have a cash value that can be redeemed at any time.
 If needs dictate, you can close your policy and collect its built-up value.

 Universal Life: Similar to whole life, this permanent life insurance option also has a cash value.
-These policies are typically more flexible that the traditional whole life policy and allow you to use built-up cash value to make payments on your premiums.
+These policies are typically more flexible than the traditional whole life policy and allow you to use the built-up cash value to make payments on your premiums.

 In general, the price of your policy will depend on the following unique factors:

 These agents can provide you with policy quotes for each of the different types of insurance and for varying degrees of coverage so that you can fully understand your options.
-Contact an independent agent in the Trusted Choice network today to compare a range of Georgia life insurance quotes.
+Talk with a friendly independent agent in the Trusted Choice network today to compare a range of Georgia life insurance quotes.